MV Tim S. Dool: Service history

 The ship was ordered by the Mohawk Navigation Company from Saint John Shipbuilding for construction at their yard in Saint John, New Brunswick.
 The vessel's keel was laid down on 30 January 1967 and the ship was given the yard number 1084.
 The ship was launched on 15 October 1967 and named Senneville, for a town in Quebec.
 The ship was completed on 3 November 1967 and registered in Montreal.
 Initially the Mohawk Navigation Company operated the ship, carrying grain for James Richardson & Sons, Limited.
 In 1969, operation of the ship passed to Scott Misener Steamships, with the Mohawk Navigation Company retaining ownership.
 On 3 July 1973, Senneville lost power in Montreal and struck a pier, causing damage to the ship's bow.
 Senneville set rye and soybean grain-carrying records on the Great Lakes in 1975 and 1977 respectively.
 On 3 October 1977, the ship went aground at Thunder Bay, Ontario carrying a load of grain.
-After removing some cargo, the ship was freed on 4 October with a crack in ballast tank.
+After removing some cargo, the ship was freed on 4 October.
+A crack in one of the ballast tanks was discovered and repaired.